carlosfrias/apigee-opdk-cassandra-maintenance/README.md

 * restart: Restarts apigee-cassandra
 * restart_rmp_ms: Restarts routers, message processors and management server
 * cache: Update the cache with server facts used during playbook execution.
+* logs: Will only download logs and configs.